urbit/docs.urbit.org/content/courses/hoon-school/J-stdlib-text.md

 ##  `%say` Generators

-A naked generator is merely a gate:  a core with a `$` arm that Dojo knows to call.
+A naked {% tooltip label="generator" href="/glossary/generator" /%} is
+merely a {% tooltip label="gate" href="/glossary/gate" /%}:  a {%
+tooltip label="core" href="/glossary/core" /%} with a `$` arm that Dojo
+knows to call.
 However, we can also invoke a generator which is a cell of a metadata tag and a core.
 The next level-up for our generator skills is the `%say` generator, a cell of `[%say core]` that affords slightly more sophisticated evaluation.

-We use `%say` generators when we want to provide something else in Arvo, the Urbit operating system, with metadata about the generator's output.
+We use `%say` generators when we want to provide something else in {% tooltip label="Arvo" href="/glossary/arvo" /%}, the Urbit operating system, with metadata about the generator's output.
 This is useful when a generator is needed to pipe data to another program, a frequent occurrence.

 To that end, `%say` generators use `mark`s to make it clear, to other Arvo computations, exactly what kind of data their output is.
-A `mark` is akin to a MIME type on the Arvo level.
-A `mark` describes the data in some way, indicating that it's an `%atom`, or that it's a standard such as `%json`, or even that it's an application-specific data structure like `%talk-command`. `mark`s are not specific to `%say` generators; whenever data moves between programs in Arvo, that data is marked.
+A {% tooltip label="mark" href="/glossary/mark" /%} is akin to a MIME type on the Arvo level.
+A `mark` describes the data in some way, indicating that it's an `%atom`, or that it's a standard such as `%json`, or even that it's an application-specific data structure like `%talk-command`.
+`mark`s are not specific to `%say` generators; whenever data moves between programs in Arvo, that data is marked.

-So, more formally, a `%say` generator is a `cell`.
-The head of that cell is the `%say` tag, and the tail is a `gate` that produces a `cask` -- a pair of the output data and the `mark` describing that data.

-Save this example as `add.hoon` in the `/gen` directory of your `%base` desk:
+So, more formally, a `%say` generator is a {% tooltip label="cell" href="/glossary/cell" /%}.
+The head of that cell is the `%say` tag, and the tail is a `gate` that produces a `cask` -- a pair of the output data and the `mark` describing that data. -- Save this example as `add.hoon` in the `/gen` directory of your `%base` desk:

 ```hoon {% copy=true %}
 :-  %say